pip

 Output:

-- After confirmation: minimal diffs for dependencies, initialization, and the method change
+- After my selection: minimal diffs for dependencies, initialization, and the method changes

 Basic Configuration